unibo-dslab-projects/SVS24-AlessandroVenturin-MicheleRavaioli-sleep-detection-and-safety-pull-over/README.md

 [_Real-Time Eye Blink Detection using Facial Landmarks_](https://vision.fe.uni-lj.si/cvww2016/proceedings/papers/05.pdf), this process can be simplified by using a detector that provides both eye positions and **facial landmarks**.
-In this case, there is no need to train an additional classification algorithm—the information from the landmarks can directly indicate whether the eyes are open or closed, reducing the system's complexity.
+In this case, there is no need to train an additional classification algorithm: the information from the landmarks can directly indicate whether the eyes are open or closed, reducing the system's complexity.